nubbsterr/chroma/README.md

 # chroma
+> [!CAUTION]
+> Just like Certipy, please only use this tool in contained, lab environments, or in authorized scenarios such as penetration tests with written authorization provided by your rules of engagement.

 All in one Python script to exploit ADCS privilege escalation using [Certipy](https://github.com/ly4k/Certipy) by [ly4k](https://github.com/ly4k); methods I've seen in labs such as ESC1, ESC2, ESC3, ESC16,

 Named after the one and only Chroma who was helped me a bunch through learning blue team cybersec, HTB labs, etc.